Part I Qualification Exam Overview

 Part I Board Qualification Examinations

-There are two types of Board Qualification examinations: Didactic and Computer-based Patient Simulation (CBPS).
+There are two types of Board Qualification examinations: A Didactic examination and a Computer-based Patient Simulation (CBPS) examination.
 There are didactic and CBPS examinations for both Foot Surgery and RRA Surgery Board Qualification.

 The Didactic Examination